Faceted wrinkling by contracting a curved boundary: Comparing simulated deformation with model

 \subsection{Comparing energies}

 Perhaps the main significance of this isometric deformation is that its energy behaves so differently from that of a generically deformed sheet.
 It is different in two respects.
 Firstly, the energy depends only on the bending modulus $B$, and is independent of the stretching modulus $Y$ for given bending modulus.
-Secondly, the energy in this limit is qualitatively smaller than for a generic deformation with comparable curvature and thickness.
-Below we verify that the energy of the contracted annulus has these distinctive features. \paragraph{} The elastic energy is a sum of strain energy and bending energy:
+Secondly, the energy in this limit is qualitatively smaller than for a generic wrinkling deformation with curvature and thickness comparable to our simulations.
+Below we verify that the energy of the contracted annulus has these distinctive features.